-When you listen to Buchi Nduka talk about her business, her story, and her community, you can’t help but be energised.
-You can tell that the moment she gets up in front of a crowd all eyes are on her – she speaks confidently, full of energy, empathy and knowledge that she’s gained from her own life experiences, easily convincing the listener that, as the saying goes, she’ll be the one to make the changes she wants to see.
+When you listen to Buchi Nduka talk about her business, her story, and her community, you can’t help but be energized.
+You can tell that the moment she gets up in front of a crowd all eyes are on her – she speaks confidently, full of energy, empathy, and knowledge that she’s gained from her own life experiences, easily convincing the listener that, as the saying goes, she’ll be the one to make the changes she wants to see.

 The Amazing Woman is Nduka’s social enterprise, which is part of this year’s Yunus & Youth Fellowship cohort.
 At its core is the empowerment and emancipation of women in Nigeria, while respecting the culture and tradition the women navigate and are part of.
 Following Nduka’s own story, where she chose to end her reliance on the men in her life, and instead become self-sufficient and financially independent, she now wants to do the same for the women of her community.
 The business focuses on helping mothers to gain skills that allow them to fulfil their earning potential, focusing on technology, as well as teaching softer skills that help them navigate the resistance they tend to be met with from, more often than not, the men in their lives.
 The goal is an incubation centre, with an attached creche where the children can be looked after while the mother is being trained; first in Lagos, then replicated across the whole country.
 Nduka does not reject family values, and certainly does not see herself as a bra-burning feminist – for her it’s about collaboration, gender parity, and expanding horizons.
 She sums it up neatly herself: “what’s good for me, is also good for you” – the “you” being the husband, the children, the broader family, and the community.
 So while she is going against the cultural grain of gender politics in Nigeria, she sees this as something that simply needs to happen, and is realistic in knowing that it will take time for things to change.